XiaotaoChen/model-quantization/doc/experience.md

   This strategy shows little improvement in the BNN training for image classification task, however, poses considerable benefit for higher bit quantization.
 It is specially important for detection and segmentation tasks.

   ***More specifically, for detection and segmentation tasks, double initilization is highly recommended.***  See [detection.md](./detection.md#Speical-Guide-for-quantization)

+  Another trick about the Initilization is the `Initilization according statistic on small amount of data`.
+It means, before the finetuning procedure, we first take samples in the dataset and initilize the custom varibales (for example, the `clip_val` in Dorefa-net based methods or the `basis` in LQ-net) based these samples.
+We provide the support by add the `stable`, `warmup` and `custom-update` options.

 ## Speed on real platform